Racial tensions roiling US pose target for election meddling | WTOP

 “What people need to be looking for is stuff that is seemingly trying to get a rise out of them,” Jankowicz said.
 “Don’t think you are going to find a troll.
 It’s about guarding yourself from emotional manipulation.”

-Associated Press writers David Klepper in Providence, Rhode Island, Amanda Seitz in Chicago and Barbara Ortutay in Oakland, Calif., contributed to this report.
+Associated Press writers David Klepper in Providence, Rhode Island, Amanda Seitz in Chicago and Barbara Ortutay in Oakland, California, contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.